-- 2. A Section 106 Agreement was imposed on Hesmonds Stud in 2011 by Planning Committee South (PCS).
+- 2. A Section 106 Agreement was imposed on Hesmond's Stud in 2011 by Planning Committee South (PCS).
 The business was comprised of 4 stable yards each with managers accommodation and Lake House where the owner lived.
 In 2016 the applicant applied to build 205 homes on one of the stable yards.
 To allow this, the application to discharge the Section 106 Agreement was determined by a desk officer despite constant requests by Village Concerns and many members of the public, that it be referred to PCS. - 3.
 The purpose of the Section 106 Agreement was to prevent the business being broken up.
 On two occasions, small changes have been allowed: A field was swapped with one owned by the Parish Council to allow the creation of Allotments.
-Two small paddocks were separated when Hesmonds House was sold.
+Two small paddocks were separated when Hesmond's House was sold.
 On both of these occasions the planning department made the following statement: "Whilst it is important to be clear that this should not be the 'thin end of the wedge' and that the majority of the land needs to stay within the studs control and usage". - 4.
-A delegated decision determined that the Section 106 Agreement for the site of the 205 homes no longer served a useful purpose without any reference to PCS which imposed the Section 106 Agreement.
-The purpose of the Section 106 agreement and the continued viability of the business was not addressed. - 5.
-The new application seeks to discharge the Section 106 Agreement for a second of the four yards comprising Hesmonds Stud.
-They seek to do this so that they can build 275 homes.
-This further reduction in land will jeopardise the viability of the business and ignore the useful purpose served by the Section 106 Agreement. - 6.
-We request that this is considered by PCS and that it is refused.
+The various Officer's Reports for the 205 homes applications did not make any mention of the Section 106 Agreement that existed on the proposed site, nor was the matter referred to in the PCS meetings despite it being raised by members of the public.
+A delegated decision determined that the Section 106 Agreement for the site of the 205 homes no longer served a useful purpose without any reference to PCS which imposed the Section 106 Agreement. - 5.
+The proposed new application seeks to discharge the Section 106 Agreement for the whole of Hesmond's Stud.
+They seek to do this so that they can build 275 homes on one of the stable yards and 2000 homes on the residual land. - 6.
+We request that this is considered by PCS and that is it refused.